What is Attachment Theory and Why Does it Matter in Relationships?

 The most common cycle involves one partner pursuing — seeking contact, reassurance, or emotional engagement, and the other withdrawing — creating distance, shutting down, or disengaging.
 Each response triggers the other: the more one partner pursues, the more the other withdraws; the more withdrawal occurs, the more urgently the other pursues.

 From the outside, this looks like a conflict about the dishes, or frequency of sex, or how much time is spent with friends.
-From the inside, it is a cycle driven by attachment fear, one person terrified of abandonment, the other overwhelmed by engulfment.
+From the inside, it’s the continuation of a cycle driven by attachment fears — one person terrified of abandonment, the other overwhelmed by engulfment.
 Each person’s strategy makes the other’s fear worse.

 What Happens When Two Attachment Styles Collide